Newcastle Building Society Conveyancing Panel Information

 You must also comply with the terms and conditions of your Newcastle Building Society solicitor panel appointment.

-It is possible that Newcastle Building Society could request or audit my files as I am on the Newcastle Building Society conveyancing panel.
-How should I respond in the event of such a demand?
+I understand that Newcastle Building Society could request or audit my files as I am on the Newcastle Building Society conveyancing panel.
+Are there any confidentiality issues that I need to consider first?

 The emerging convention is that lenders are including an authority to disclose in loan application forms to counter this problem.
 Mortgage Express v Sawali, 2010 EWHC 3054 (Ch) indicates that such provisions valid?
 Please click here for more information about that case.